NU-MSR/crb-makerspace/docs/equipment/laser-cutter.md

 !!! warning

-    - **Never open the lid while operating.
-Risk of SEVERE EYE DAMAGE from direct or reflected laser beam.**
+    - Risk of severe eye damage from direct or reflected laser beam.
+Never open lid while operating.
     - Fire hazard from materials igniting

 ## Safety

+- **Never leave the laser cutter operating unattended.** Material may catch fire.
+- The machine contains a powerful CO2 laser that is invisble to the human eye but can cause severe eye damage from direct or reflected exposure to the laser mean.
+The lid must ALWAYS be closed when operating. **Never defeat the safety interlocks.**
 - Always ensure proper ventilation before starting the laser cutter.
-- NEVER leave the laser cutter operating unattended.
+- **Only cut acrylic on this machine.** Other materials may produce toxic fumes or catch fire.
-- There is a fire extinguisher by the door of the CRB Makerspace.
+- If the material catches fire, stop the machine and follow fire safety precaustions.
+There is a fire extinguisher by the door of the Makerspace.

 ## Manual

-Review the [Lasersaur Manual](https://github.com/nortd/lasersaur/wiki) for details
+Review the [Lasersaur Manual](https://github.com/nortd/lasersaur/wiki) for details.